Countries call on drug companies to share vaccine know-how - WTMJ

 Governments and health experts offer two potential solutions to the vaccine shortage: One, supported by WHO, is a patent pool modeled after a platform set up for HIV, tuberculosis and hepatitis treatments for voluntary sharing of technology, intellectual property and data.
 But not a single company has offered to share its data or transfer the necessary technology.

-The other, a proposal to suspend intellectual property rights during the pandemic, has been blocked in the World Trade Organization by the United States and Europe, home to the companies responsible for creating the vaccines described as the best way to stop the spread of coronavirus.
+The other, a proposal to suspend intellectual property rights during the pandemic, has been blocked in the World Trade Organization by the United States and Europe, home to the companies responsible for creating the coronavirus vaccines.
 That drive has the support of at least 119 countries among the WTO’s 164 member states, and the African Union, but is adamantly opposed by vaccine makers.

 But rich countries are not willing to give up what they have.
-Earlier this month, Ursula Von der Leyen, head of the European Commission, used the phrase “global common good” to describe the vaccines.
-However, by the end of the week, the European Union had imposed export controls on vaccines, giving countries the power to stop shots from leaving their borders in some cases.
+Ursula Von der Leyen, head of the European Commission, has used the phrase “global common good” to describe the vaccines.
+Even still, the European Union imposed export controls on vaccines, giving countries the power to stop shots from leaving their borders in some cases.

 Thomas Cueni, director general of the International Federation of Pharmaceutical Manufacturers, called the idea of lifting patent protections “a very bad signal to the future.
 You signal that if you have a pandemic, your patents are not worth anything.”